center-for-threat-informed-defense/attack_to_veris/docs/methodology.md

 # Mapping Methodology

-## Background
-The [Vocabulary for Event Recording and Incident Sharing (VERIS)](http://veriscommunity.net) is a set of metrics designed to provide a common language for describing security incidents in a structured and repeatable manner.
+The [Vocabulary for Event Recording and Incident Sharing (VERIS)](http://veriscommunity.net) provides a common language for describing security incidents in a structured and repeatable manner.
 The overall goal is to lay a foundation from which we can constructively and cooperatively learn from our experiences to better measure and manage risk.

 VERIS employs a threat model with four primary axes, the "A4" model, to describe incidents.
 The four axes are:
 - **Actors:** Whose actions affected the asset?